etarley/react-native-push-kit/readme.md

 -   **`listener: (event: InvalidateTokenPayload) => void`**: The function to execute.
 -   **Returns:** `EventSubscription` - An object with a `remove()` method to unsubscribe.

+---

 #### `addErrorListener(listener)`

 Adds a listener that will be called if PushKit fails to register for pushes.
+This is useful for debugging missing entitlements or other configuration issues.

 -   **`listener: (event: ErrorPayload) => void`**: The function to execute.
 -   **Returns:** `EventSubscription` - An object with a `remove()` method to unsubscribe.